fr31/spotifylyrics/README.md

 If you want to run from source you need:

 * Python 3.5.1 (probably any version of Python 3)
-* pip install pylyrics bs4 requests pyqt5
+* pip install pylyrics bs4 requests xmltodict pyqt5
 * [pywin32](https://sourceforge.net/projects/pywin32/) (if running on windows (included in anaconda 4 [*](https://github.com/fr31/spotifylyrics/issues/5)))
 * xwininfo (if running on linux (this comes with ubuntu))